 • Jasmine rice – Any kind of long grain rice will work for this recipe.
 Different kinds of rice cook differently, so I would taste the congee for texture as you simmer it.

 • Fried shallots (optional) – Adds some texture and extra flavor to the dish.
 This is optional but definitely one of my favorite parts of this congee recipe.
-I don’t make my own fried shallots.
-I buy pre-made fried shallots at the grocery store.
+You can make fried shallots at home or buy pre-made fried shallots at the grocery store.

 ingredients in the pot